emilieeileen/project-2/README.md

 Genre Page looking up Thrillers
 ![Genre page looking up Thrillers](src/images/genre.png)
 ## Plan
 From the beginning, we knew we wanted to work with a film API as there were many accessible and well documented APIs out there for us to be creative with.
-Looking at other movie database websites, we noted many had similar layouts and color themes, which led u to the decision to create something that visually stood out.
+Looking at other movie database websites, we noted many had similar layouts and color themes, which led to the decision to create something that visually stood out.
 Using a color pallette designed from an old Hollywood theatre, we decided on an Art-Deco, Golden Age of Hollywood design for our page.
 The color pallette also proved useful as the dark blue, light teal and gold tones matched well as a background for many of the movie posters on the database.
 We also found the PoiretOne font fit in perfectly with our theme, giving our website a vintage, classic feel while showing the latest modern films.

 ## Functionality
 The web app uses React to display the films in a flex wrap grid.
 Users can click on a film poster to see the information about each individual film.
 On that page, users may select **Similar Films** which will bring them to a new page that displays all films related to the previous film.